Elevate your smile with dental veneers

 • Porcelain veneers feel like your natural teeth.

-• There is no special maintenance after the porcelain veneers are seated beside proper brushing, flossing and seeing your dentist for your routine cleanings.
+• There is no special maintenance after the porcelain veneers are seated, except proper brushing, flossing, and seeing your dentist for your routine cleanings.
 Veneers stain less than your natural teeth.

-• Having a smile you desire can increase your confidence.
+• Having a beautiful smile can increase your confidence.

 Cons:

-• In most cases, teeth do require surface shaving, this is an irreversible procedure.
+• In most cases, teeth require surface shaving; this is irreversible.

 • While porcelain veneers do not stain, composite veneers can.

 • Veneers could chip or get damaged.
-Nail biting and use of veneers as a tool could lead to surface chipping.
+Nail biting and using veneers as a tool could lead to surface chipping.

 About